 We now have an Evidence-Based Schedule.
 If 95 of these estimated times takes place before a certain date, then we can say there is a 95% probability the tasks will be completed before then.

 I think the hardest part for projects that don't work a 9-5 would be to lay this down on a calendar.
 A possible solution is to calculate an Evidence-Based Schedule using estimated/actual completion dates instead of estimated/actual hours spent working when necessary.

-#9 Updated by Patrick Cummins 12 months ago
+#9 Updated by Patrick Cummins about 1 year ago

 Does the backlogs plugin provide this?

 George, I see your git repo here: https://github.com/harking/Redmine-Evidence-Based-Scheduling, but github is offline at the moment.
 Have you made any progress on this?

 #10 Updated by Terence Mill about 1 year ago

 It's not offline by github, its just no existing (any more).